alexey-sergeev/mif-bp-customizer/readme.txt

 Adds features:

-1. Activity feed
+Activity feed

-Special activity feed
+Special activity feed.
 Changes the appearance and behavior of the activity feed on users’ pages (on personal page - “Whole feed”, on other users’ pages – only their activity).
 Allows to use content blocking tools.

-Post types of activity feed
+Post types of activity feed.
 Allows to specify activity types, which should be displayed in user’s feed ("Special activity feed" option is required).

-User blocking
+User blocking.
 Allows to maintain a list of users, whose information is blocked in your activity feed ("Special activity feed" option is required).

-2. Site behavior
+Site behavior

-Profile as a homepage
+Profile as a homepage.
 Set user profile as his home page.

-Profile privacy
+Profile privacy.
 Allow users to limit access to their profiles.

-Subscribers
+Subscribers.
 Enable subscription option for user updates (subscription = one-way friendship).

-Notifications
+Notifications.
 Advanced notification mode.

-Pop-up messages
+Pop-up messages.
 Mechanism of pop-up messages (echo-server configuration is required).

-Documents
+Documents.
 Creation of files and documents collections on users' and groups' pages.
 Files and documents publication in the activity feed.

-Dialogues (experimentally/is in a test mode)
+Dialogues (experimentally/is in a test mode).
 Simple and convenient dialogues instead of the standard system of private messages (experimentally/is in a test mode; echo-server configuration is required).

-Background image
+Background image.
 Allow to use custom image as a background for user profile or group.

-Group address
+Group address.
 Allow to change the group address in its settings and at creation.

-«Like» button

-	«Like» button for posts in the activity feed.
+«Like» button. «Like» button for posts in the activity feed.

-«Repost» button
+«Repost» button.
 Second publication (repost) of posts in the activity feed.

-«Favorite», «Delete» buttons
+«Favorite», «Delete» buttons.
 Special «Favorite», «Delete» buttons (as «Like» and «Repost» button)

-3. Visual elements
+Visual elements

-Site member widget
+Site member widget.
 Fast and simple widget of site members avatars.

-Group widget
+Group widget.
 Fast and simple widget of group avatars.

 == Installation ==